 We are a non-profit organisation formed by young people encouraging the development of young historians of African and Caribbean heritage in Britain.
 We're a team of young people aged 16-25 working on dynamic projects, documenting pivotal and often overlooked historical moments.

 We hope that through this and future projects more young people of African and Caribbean heritage will rediscover history and develop the skills to become the historians of the future.
 Each one, Teach one

 Young Historians Project emerged as one of the outcomes from the History Matters conference held in April 2015 at the Institute of Historical Research, highlighting the alarmingly low numbers of history students and teachers of African and Caribbean heritage in Britain.

-Last year only three Black students were admitted to train as History teachers
+In 2016 only three Black students were admitted to train as History teachers

 Official statistics indicate that History is the third most unpopular subject among Black undergraduates

 During 2012/13 there were 1340 Black undergraduates studying History, 1.8% of the total

 In 2016 it was estimated that there were less than 10 Black PhD students studying History in the country